fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ![](../../images/0/3e.png)

-The upper part, <i>General</i>, shows that the browser did a request to the address <i>https://fullstack-exampleapp.herokuapp.com/</i> using the  [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) method, and that the request was successful, because the server response had the [Status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) 200.
+The upper part, <i>General</i>, shows that the browser made a request to the address <i>https://fullstack-exampleapp.herokuapp.com/</i> using the  [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) method, and the request was successful, because the server response had the [Status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) 200.

 The request and the server response have several [headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields):